signalfx/signalfx-agent/docs/filtering.md

 ## Before you begin

-This document only applies to users who are running Smart Agent version 4.7.0 or higher.
+This document only applies to users who:
+   * Are running Smart Agent version 5.0, and
+   * Have updated their filtering preference.
+      * Specifically, this document applies to users who have set `enableBuiltInFiltering: true` in the config file for the `whitelist.json` file.

-If you are running a previous version of the Smart Agent, see [Legacy Filtering](legacy-filtering.md).
+If you are running a previous version of the Smart Agent and have not updated this filtering perference, see [Legacy Filtering](legacy-filtering.md).

 ## Overview